 Indiana Wesleyan University offers three academic programs leading to a Bachelor of Science in Nursing (BSN) degree:

-The pre-licensure and TTN programs are based on the IWU traditional campus in Marion, Indiana.
-The post-licensure program operates 12 months a year, with classes offered in online, blended or onsite formats during the day or during the evening to accommodate enrollment of working nurses.
+The Pre-licensure and TTN programs are based on the IWU traditional campus in Marion, Indiana.
+The Post-licensure program operates 12 months a year, with classes offered in online, blended or onsite formats during the day or evening to accommodate

-The graduate program operates 12 months a year.
-The Administration and Education tracks are offered online; classes for the Primary Care track require some onsite instruction in regional settings.
+The graduate programs operate 12 months a year.
+The Administration and Education majors are offered online; classes for the Nurse Practitioner majors require some onsite instruction in regional settings.